 Make a secure online gift today, giving generously to the One Great Hour of Sharing offering.
-The suggested offering date in 2018 is March 11.
-In addition gifts, or additional gifts may be given at anytime.
-OGHS Resources are available to help promote the offering at: OGHS Resources., including Lectionary-based reflections.
+The suggested offering date in 2019 is March 31.
+In addition gifts, or additional gifts may be given at any time.
+OGHS Resources are available to help promote the offering at OGHS Resources, including Lectionary-based reflections.

 Donate to a Specific Natural Disaster or Refugee Emergency - designate the emergency on the giving page or in the memo line of your check.